je223sv/1DV610-lab2/README.md

 ## Play Singleplayer

-To play a singleplayer, simple click the "singleplayer" button from the home screen:
+To play a singleplayer, simply click the "Single Player" button from the home screen:

 ![Place your file in this folder](/images/home.png)